evgmesh/CinIoT/README.md

 # C Programming in IoT Devices
-Dedicated to exercises in C Programming in IoT Devices
+Dedicated to exercises in C Programming in IoT Devices.
+My solutions